Linuxfabrik/uptimerobot/yaml.md

 - **monitors**: A list of monitor definitions.
 - **mwindows**: A list of maintenance window definitions.
 - **alert_contacts**: A list of alert contact definitions (note: due to API limitations, creation and update are not supported for alert contacts).
+- **psps**: A list of status pages (note: due to API limitations, you can't provide all the settings the GUI offers).

 ---